Jesse Dee: Biography

 Born in 1980 in Boston, Massachusetts, Dee grew up in nearby Arlington.
 He got his first taste of soul music from local oldies radio station WODS when he was eight years old.
 As a child, he was drawn to the sounds of The Drifters, The Shirelles, Smokey Robinson, Sam Cooke and other doo wop, Motown and R&B greats.
 He always loved singing, and would often record made-up tunes into his tape recorder.
 He sang in school theatre productions and church choir, and was writing songs by his mid-teens.
-Dee began fronting a band soon after, but didn't pick up his first guitar until he was 18.
+Dee began fronting a band soon after, but did not pick up his first guitar until he was 18.
 With help from his musically inclined father and The Bob Dylan Six-Chord Songbook, he taught himself the instrument well enough to start performing as a solo artist a year later.
 During this period, Jesse immersed himself in the music of Otis Redding, Jackie Wilson, Solomon Burke, Etta James, James Brown and all the deep soul masters, listening, learning, writing and continuing to hone his craft by playing live every chance he could get.

 Dee attended Massachusetts College of Art and Design, studying illustration, performance, production, mixed-media and composition.
 He sang with the ten-piece soul ensemble "Decifunk" (pronounce: Dessifunk), and toured up and down the East Coast.
 In the early 2000s he even lent his voice to rock 'n' roll band The Dirty Whites before starting his own group.
 He released his first album, Bittersweet Batch, in 2008.